 When you fret over the short term performance of your accounts, you are making yourself a victim of the recency effect.
 An investor who looks at performance every day is going to find that about half of the days are up, and half are down.
 An investor who looks only at the monthly statement is still seeing more volatility and noise than anything else.
 It is not until we look long term that we see the great potential positive returns.

-If when in the middle of a bear market you become convinced that the market will continue downward, you are a victim of the recency effect.
-Likewise if when in the middle of a bull market you become convinced that the market will continue upward, you are a victim.
+If, while in the middle of a bear market, you become convinced that the market will continue downward, you are a victim of the recency effect.
+Likewise, if you are in the middle of a bull market and become convinced that the market will continue upward, you are a victim.

 When you find yourself thinking: “The market has been rising all year; it is due for a correction” you are a victim of the gambler’s fallacy.
 When you think “this stock is so low, it can’t go lower!” you are likewise a victim.